-Reviewing the default strategy
+Reviewing the default arrangement

-The Trustee's DC Investment and Retirement Committee reviews the performance of the default strategy on a quarterly basis with input from the Trustee's investment advisers.
+The Trustee's DC Investment and Retirement Committee reviews the performance of the default arrangement on a quarterly basis with input from the Trustee's investment advisers.
 These quarterly reviews were carried out during the Scheme year.
-The Committee was satisfied that the long-term performance was consistent with the Trustee's aims and objectives for the default strategy.
+The Committee was satisfied that the long-term performance was consistent with the Trustee's aims and objectives for the default strategy, the funds forming the default arrangement continued to perform in line with their benchmarks.

-At least once every three years, the Trustee conducts a comprehensive review of the default strategy with the assistance of its advisers.
+At least once every three years, the Trustee conducts a comprehensive review of the default strategy and default arrangement with the assistance of its advisers.
 The last such review was completed in October 2019.
 For this purpose, the Trustee's advisers carried out an in-depth demographic analysis of the membership and supplied projections of member outcomes.
 The Trustee considered the likely needs of members in retirement along with likely other sources of income, in particular the State pension which for the majority of members will be the main source of income.
-Having regard to these factors, the Trustee concluded at its meeting in October 2019 that the current default strategy (lifestyle cash target) remained appropriate.
-Accordingly, no change was made to the default strategy.
+Having regard to these factors, the Trustee concluded at its meeting on 16th October 2019 that the current default strategy and default arrangement (lifestyle cash target) remained appropriate.
+Accordingly, no change was made.
+In 2022 the Trustee will be completing a further comprehensive review of the default strategy and default arrangement to help ensure that they remain appropriate, the Trustee is aiming to complete the review during September 2022.